 Nuxeo AI: Modular and Dynamic in Nature

-As the users access the photos, they may notice that their latest product is not recognised by the API.
+As the users access the photos, they may notice that their latest product is not recognized by the API.
 To address this, they can simply add a custom model into the process.
 As a result, ACME users tag the photos containing the image of their new product as well as those that don’t.
 With this data, the AI algorithm learns how to reproduce the task.
 At this same time, Nuxeo is able to add a second AI element to the processing chain in order to detect the latest product of ACME.

 And, if there is a business value in knowing if a picture was taken indoor or outdoor?No problem!